1979: "JESUS" premieres in 250 U.S. theaters.

 2012: Erick Schenkel named executive director of Jesus Film Project.
 Jesus Film Project app is released.

 2015: Enhanced 35th-anniversary Blu-ray edition of "JESUS" released.
-Version 2.0 of the Jesus Film Media app makes it easier for people to find videos of Jesus in their own language.
+Version 2.0 of the Jesus Film Project app makes it easier for people to find videos of Jesus in their own language.
 Jesus Film Project sets goal to reach 5 billion people by 2025.

 Today: Jesus Film Project carries more than than 30 short and feature length films, and has partnered with more than 1,500 ministries to see more than 500 million indicate decisions to follow Jesus.